-Before we begin looking at their differences, it is worth knowing that they are both ultra budget processors.
-They are found on ultra budget laptops that are built for trivial tasks like word processing, casual multitasking or research work.
+Before we begin looking at their differences, it is worth knowing that they are both ultra-budget processors.
+They are found on ultra-budget laptops that are built for trivial tasks like word processing, casual multitasking or research work (See some options below)

 Intel Atom Series